 - In Windows, under programs, open the accessories tab.

 - For the computer field enter 184.108.40.206 (Staff should use 220.127.116.11) and click Connect

 - (If Asked) some PCs might need to click “connect” again, then Yes.

-- You should now see a different screen pop up, this is our server, it will ask for:
+- You should now see a "Windows Security/Enter your credentials" screen pop up.

 Note: When you want to leave, close the program you're running (Word, GDP, etc), then click the LOGOFF & DISCONNECT (Orange Button) on the left.